rust-lang/book/src/ch17-05-traits-for-async.md

 need a way to tell the compiler that it’s actually just fine to move items around in cases such as these.
 For that, we have `Unpin`.

-`Unpin` is a marker trait, as `Send` and `Sync` are, which we saw in Chapter 16.
+`Unpin` is a marker trait, similar to the `Send` and `Sync` traits we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
 They exist only to tell the compiler that it’s safe to use the type which implements a given trait in a particular context. `Unpin` informs the compiler that a given type does *not* need to uphold any particular guarantees about whether the value in question can be moved.

 Just as with `Send` and `Sync`, the compiler implements `Unpin` automatically for all types where it can prove it is safe.
 Implementing `Unpin` manually is